Pope Francis likely to cut staff bonus, citing hard times

 He asked his fellow countrymen not to make costly trips from Argentina to Rome to see his inaugural mass and to donate the money to charity instead.

-Francis' predecessor Benedict gave workers 500 euros ($650) each and a day off to mark his 80th birthday.
+Francis' predecessor Benedict gave workers 500 euros (425 pounds) each and a day off to mark his 80th birthday.
 To mark Benedict's election and the death of John Paul II in 2005, employees were paid 1,500 euros.
 The decision affects about 4,000 employees.

 (Reporting by Naomi O'Leary; Editing by Angus MacSwan)